 Once we have written code to create our protected type, we can then create instances of it elsewhere in our VHDL code.
 To do this, we must create either a variable or shared variable which acts as an instance of the object.

 The code snippet below shows the way we declare object instances.
-The syntax we use to call one of methods the object uses is also shown in this snippet.
+This code snippet also shows the syntax we use to call a method which is associated with our object.

 -- Create an object instance as a variable variable <variable_name> : <type_name>; -- Create a object instance as a shared variable shared variable <variable_name> : <type_name>; -- Call one of the objects methods <variable_name>.<method>(<arguments>);